Bomb Making Materials Awareness Program (BMAP)

 The Bomb-Making Materials Awareness Program (BMAP), a counter-terrorism risk management bombing prevention program focusing on restricting access by malicious actors to explosive precursor chemicals, explosive powders, exploding target materials, associated components, and delivery methods.
 BMAP is most effective during the terrorist attack cycle’s planning phase.
 The two focus areas of BMAP are the acquisition of materials and bomb-building stages.
 In addition, BMAP conducts outreach, training and awareness with the private and public sector stakeholders, which increases awareness of those everyday products that terrorists and criminals can use to make a bomb or other dangerous explosive mixtures and/or device.

 National Program Goals

-- Restrict access by malicious actors to BMM and explosive precursor chemicals (EPC) used to manufacture homemade explosive (HME) and IEDs.
+- Restrict access by malicious actors to bomb-making materials (BMM) and explosive precursor chemicals (EPC) used to manufacture homemade explosive (HME) and destructive devices.

 - Provide early detection of the sale of HME precursor chemicals and BMM to suspect individuals.

 - Prevent diversion and theft of HME precursor chemicals and BMM by malicious actors.

 - Build a network of vigilant and informed partners who serve as the Nation’s Counter-IED “eyes-and-ears” as the first line of defense in providing early detection of potential terrorist attacks and criminal activity.

 - Federal, State, Local, Tribal and Territorial Engagement